FedericoBustaffa/obsidian/notes/ai_fundamentals/logical_agents.md

 If the models of KB are not contained in the models of $\alpha$, the entailment does not hold.
-This is like saying that there are possible models where the sentence is true but, based on the KB and the perceptions there are no guarantees that they will realize concretely.
+This is like saying that there are possible models where the sentence is true but, based on the KB and the perceptions, there are no guarantees that they will realize concretely.

+## Inference

+Now we want an **inference algorithm** capable of use entailment and classical logic laws, in order to generate new knowledge.

 ## References